 The children in rural areas are unable to even read or write a basic text, and more than 60% of students lack the basic mathematics skills.
 Figures show that almost half of the students drop out of school by the age of 14, and get involved in labor work.

-It is the time that the authorities contemplate the situation of higher education, and take the adequate steps, in order to create the best and highly equipped manpower for the country, and to stop the Brain Drain.
+It is the time that the authorities contemplate the situation of education, and take the adequate steps, in order to create the best and highly equipped manpower for the country, and to stop the Brain Drain.
+We have mentioned the best things related to facts about education in India.